pollinations/pollinations/app/src/assets/text/about.md

 - **Solana**: FBakTf1bVzqpX5UEa5AkP12e16JwvmGrXdqwDP1fmAFk
 - **Doge**: DRiCRNHNpdNq7Y3WmQUvEshVk1yPdXtD6B

-Tezos and Solana have a much lower energy usage / carbon footprint so consider sending through one of those.
+At this time, Tezos and Solana promise a lower carbon footprint per transaction.
+If you have the option we suggest using those.

 **Feel free to mint your nfts made with Pollinations** but consider donating a percentage of the profits to help our platform sustain itself.